 Security business, apply for a permit

-Anyone who wishes to guard the lives or property of other people on a commercial basis requires permission from the competent authority.
+Anyone who wishes to provide commercial security services to protect the lives or property of others must obtain a permit from the competent authority.

 What do I need to know?